stevenslade/my-book-shelf/README.md

 ## <a id="usage"></a>Usage

 * The repo can be forked and then the required modules installed as per above.
-The application is run from the command line by entering "node server.js"
+The application is run from the command line by entering "npm run develop"

 ## <a id="license"></a>License